 Additionally, your strategy should not be about catering to one or two peak shopping days.
-A good strategy should include much earlier email marketing and PPC remarketing campaigns, as well as pre- and post-Black Friday promotions, to cash in on other big shopping days such as:
+A good strategy should include much earlier email marketing and PPC remarketing campaigns, as well as pre- and post-Black Friday promotions, to cash in on other big shopping days!

 It is also important to mention that one 2017 consumer study by Deloitte found that 50% of shoppers were shopping for themselves (in other words, looking for great deals on products that weren’t gifts) during the holiday season.
 This means that they were looking for great deals before and after the traditional busy days.
 The same study found that 54% of holiday shoppers did so AFTER Thanksgiving weekend, and one in five shoppers spent over 20% of their budget after December 23rd.